vita-rust/deblockator/README.md

 memory block, it is not the most efficient to do so considering there is a proper allocator available.

-The `vitalloc` allocator relies on another allocator to obtain data blocks, and then uses classic allocation techniques to provide smaller memory chunks within those blocks.
+The `deblockator` allocator relies on another allocator to obtain data blocks, and then uses classic allocation techniques to provide smaller memory chunks within those blocks.